strangehurst/PNML.jl/docs/src/pnml.md

 Labels are expected to have either a <text> element, a <structure> element or both.
 Often the <text> is a human-readable representation of of the <structure> element.
+Labels defined in a pntd "require" all meaning to reside in the <structure>.

 | PnmlType     | PetriNet       | Description                                            |
 | :----------- | :------------- | :------------------------------                        |